fred-ai-security/ai-security-assurance-labs/model-supply-chain/intake-workflow/intake-example.md

 # Model Intake Workflow — Complete Example

-This walkthrough demonstrates a full end-to-end model intake workflow used in AI Security Assurance.
+This document presents a complete end-to-end model intake workflow used in AI Security Assurance.
-It shows how to safely download, verify, and analyze an AI model before it is used in any environment.
+It outlines a staged process for securely acquiring, validating, and analyzing AI models prior to use.

-This workflow includes:
+The workflow includes:

 - Secure model acquisition
-- Hashing & integrity checks
+- Hashing and integrity verification
 - Static malware scanning (ClamAV)
 - Pattern-based detection (YARA)
 - Toolchain signature validation (Sigcheck)
-- Evidence collection & documentation
+- Evidence collection and documentation

 ---

-## 1. Download the Model (Trusted Source Only)
+## 1. Download the Model (Trusted Source)

 Example using HuggingFace CLI: